The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: The JWST MIRI detectors and the pixel non-linear response to non-uniform illumination

-In the right bottom panel of Fig.~\ref{fig:bfe_signature_imager} we show the subsequent frame differences of the ramps of the selected pixels.
-The solid curves show the impact of the reduction of the depleted region width on the determined slopes.
-The dashed lines illustrate the estimated slopes based on the output level in the first five frames of the raw ramps (top right panel).
-For the orange and the purple-colored ramps the $\Delta DN$ values are anomalous until the green and red-colored ramps saturate.
-Then the orange and the purple-colored ramps appear to follow a “classical” non-linearity.
-As the purple-colored ramp reaches saturation, the olive-colored ramp starts to deviate upwards.
-This link is less prominent for the orange and blue ramps, though a hint of the same effect can be discerned for the blue ramp at this highest frame numbers.
+In the bottom right panel of Fig.~\ref{fig:bfe_signature_imager} we show with the solid curves the subsequent frame differences of the ramps of the selected pixels.
+The loosely dashed lines illustrate the estimated slopes based on the output level in the first five frames of the raw ramps shown in top right panel.
+This is the closest we can get to the real astrophysical flux in this instance.
+For the orange and the violet-colored ramps the $\Delta DN$ values are anomalous until the green and red-colored ramps saturate.
+After that point, the orange and the violet-colored ramps appear to approximately follow a “classical” non-linearity, i.e., they show a drop in response.
+The picture becomes less clear in the PSF wings, for example in the violet and olive-colored ramps, as the latter deviate strongly despite the former only reaching 2/3rds of the pixel dynamic range.
+However, a 2D dependence of the observed effect has to be taken into account to get the full picture.